 The father has the awful job of searching the entire area for his wife and children.
 He combs through sprawling makeshift hospitals and impromptu mortuaries where the dead are stacked like firewood.
 There is some degree of organization, but our hero is able to gather only the haziest details to help him in his search.
 There is confusion and pain everywhere.
 The tsunami has brought down a blanket of misfortune.
 The worst aspect of the people’s suffering is uncertainty; everyone has lost a wife, a child or a friend and must wait for order to be re-established to know whether they will get their loved ones back.

-The irony that forms the central theme of the film is that a mesmerizing beauty emerges right in the middle of a colossal disaster.
+The irony that forms the central theme of the film is the beauty that emerges in the middle of a colossal disaster.
 Those who still possess able bodies and calm minds go to work to save the dying and put the families back together.
 Even those who are injured and separated from spouses and children get into the action.
 Helping proves to be the single most powerful survival strategy for all and a natural tranquilizer as well.
 Comfort given comes back multiplied.
 The joy of comradeship eclipses the vast suffering.

 Through these trials, I realized that I was hesitating to trust God because it would mean giving up my righteous anger over the copious injustices of life.
 Somehow, inside, I was keeping a list of all the bad things that happen under the sun, particularly the perfect evils of cruelty to innocents and betrayal of trust (strangely the very things that happened to Jesus when he lived as a man).